sky-uk/feed/README.md

 arguments use double dashes to be POSIX-compliant.

 To upgrade, follow these steps:
-1. Tag the ELBs with `sky.uk/KubernetesClusterIngressControllerName=<name>` to indicate which feed-ingress controllers should attach to them
+1. Tag the ELBs with `sky.uk/KubernetesClusterIngressClass=<name>` to indicate which feed-ingress controllers should attach to them
 1. Annotate all ingresses with `kubernetes.io/ingress.class=<name>`
 1. Replace deprecated ingress resource annotations with their replacements:
    `sky.uk/frontend-elb-scheme` becomes `sky.uk/frontend-scheme`,
    `sky.uk/backend-keepalive-seconds` becomes `sky.uk/backend-timeout-seconds`
 1. Use double dashes for all arguments
-1. Provide the mandatory argument `--ingress-controller-name=<name>` to feed-ingress with a value matching the ELB tag.
+1. Provide the mandatory argument `--ingress-class=<name>` to feed-ingress with a value matching the ELB tag.
-   For migrating existing deployments, you may provide the new (but deprecated) flag `--include-unnamed-ingresses` which instructs feed-ingress to additionally consider ingress resources that have no `kubernetes.io/ingress.class` annotation
+   For migrating existing deployments, you may provide the new (but deprecated) flag `--include-classless-ingresses` which instructs feed-ingress to additionally consider ingress resources that have no `kubernetes.io/ingress.class` annotation
 1. Instead of using the argument `-registration-frontend-type`, use instead a subcommand of `feed-ingress` (for example `feed-ingress -registration-frontend-type=elb <args...>` becomes `feed-ingress elb <args>`)